gabrielspmoreira/chameleon_recsys/README.md

 ### Important notes about experiments with the ACR module

+#### Globo.com dataset

 It was not possible to share the articles' textual content for [Globo.com dataset](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) due to licensing reasons.
-Although, it is not necessary to run the ACR module pre-processing and training commands (presented in the following subsections), since the trained Article Content Embeddings were already been provided with the Globo.com dataset.
+Although, it is not necessary to run the ACR module pre-processing and training commands (presented in the following subsections), since the trained Article Content Embeddings were already been provided with the [dataset](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom).

+#### Adressa dataset

 The creators of the [Adressa dataset](http://reclab.idi.ntnu.no/dataset) can make available the full textual content of articles upon request.
 After download their data, you must follow this steps:

-1. As Adressa is a large dataset, the 1st pre-processing step is performed using Spark.
+1. As Adressa has provided a large dataset, the first pre-processing step is performed using Spark.
 	1. Create a Spark cluster ([dataproc_preprocessing/create_cluster.sh](https://github.com/gabrielspmoreira/chameleon_recsys/blob/master/acr_module/scripts/dataproc_preprocessing/create_cluster.sh)) on GCP Dataproc
 	2. Open a Jupyter session ([dataproc_preprocessing/browse_cluster.sh](https://github.com/gabrielspmoreira/chameleon_recsys/blob/master/acr_module/scripts/dataproc_preprocessing/browse_cluster.sh))
-	3. Upload and run the preprocessing notebook ([dataproc_preprocessing/nar_preprocessing_addressa_01_dataproc.ipynb](https://github.com/gabrielspmoreira/chameleon_recsys/blob/master/acr_module/scripts/dataproc_preprocessing/nar_preprocessing_addressa_01_dataproc.ipynb))
+	3. Upload the preprocessing notebook ([dataproc_preprocessing/nar_preprocessing_addressa_01_dataproc.ipynb](https://github.com/gabrielspmoreira/chameleon_recsys/blob/master/acr_module/scripts/dataproc_preprocessing/nar_preprocessing_addressa_01_dataproc.ipynb)), adjust the GCS path where the Adressa dataset was uploaded and run the notebook.
-	4. Download the exported sessions JSON lines and the pickle with nar_encoders_dict to be used by the 2nd step of pre-processing
+	4. Download the sessions JSON lines and the pickle with nar_encoders_dict, exported by the notebook, to be used by the 2nd step of pre-processing
 	5. Destroy the Spark cluster ([dataproc_preprocessing/destroy_cluster.sh](https://github.com/gabrielspmoreira/chameleon_recsys/blob/master/acr_module/scripts/dataproc_preprocessing/destroy_cluster.sh))

 2. Run the 2nd pre-processing step ([run_acr_preprocessing_adressa.sh](https://github.com/gabrielspmoreira/chameleon_recsys/blob/master/acr_module/scripts/run_acr_preprocessing_adressa.sh))